Are Your Valuables Secure in a Hotel Safe?

 What most hotel guests don’t know is that the electronic safes in the building have a master code that gives hospitality staff the ability to open each one.
-Some models also have a keyed master lock that allows any keyholder to open it up take everything inside.
+Some models also have a keyed master lock that allows any keyholder to open it up and access the safe’s contents.

-According to Mike Moske, a certified lodging security director and private investigator who has 25 years of experience managing hotel and resort security, “60 to 70% of hotel theft is perpetrated by the staff and not someone from outside.”
-He says this is because of easy access; “staff already have access to your room so employees also have access to the safe.”
+According to Mike Moske, a certified lodging security director and private investigator with 25 years of experience managing hotel and resort security, “the staff perpetrates 60 to 70% of hotel theft and not someone from outside.”
+He says this is because of easy access; “staff already have access to your room, so employees also have access to the safe.”

 2. Opened on Command

-With most electronic safes provided in hotels, each guest can choose their own security code.
+With most electronic safes in hotels, guests can choose their own security code.
 But what happens if you forget that code?
-Or, worse yet, if someone else pretends that they are the owner of the items in the safe and he/she claims to be locked out?
+What if someone pretends they are the owner of the items in the safe and he/she claims to be locked out?

-When you inform the front desk that you need assistance opening the safe in your room, they will likely send a maintenance technician to help.
-In a matter of seconds, the staffer can open the safe by punching in the master code.
+If a stranger informs the front desk that they need assistance opening the safe in your room, they will likely send a maintenance technician to help.
+In seconds, the staff can open the safe by punching in the master code.
 If employees do not request to see the guest’s identification before opening the safe, this could mean that the contents have just been handed over to the wrong person.

 3. Weak Master Code Practices

-Hotel employees don’t need to know the individual code that you set when locking your items in the safe; they have a master code as a backup.
+Hotel employees don’t need to know the code you set when locking your items in the safe.
+They have a master code as a backup.
 However, this presents another potential security issue when hotel staff use the master code within sight of guests and others.
 This same master key code can be used to break into virtually every safe in the hotel facility.